Roast (comedy): India

 The Indian comedy group All India Bakchod organized the live show AIB Knockout in January 2015 featuring Arjun Kapoor and Ranveer Singh with Karan Johar as the roastmaster.
 The programme caused a controversy for allegedly featuring distasteful, sexist, offending, and humiliating content.
 Videos of the event were removed from YouTube.
-Comedy Nights Bachao by Optimystix Productions is also based on this format; however, they avoid going too racy to keep the show family friendly.
+Comedy Nights Bachao by Optimystix Productions.

 China

 Artists and producers working for Shanghai Xiao Guo Culture Co.
 Ltd., started importing foreign stand-up comedy formats since 2012.
 Roast!, a Chinese version of Comedy Central Roasts, has reached 2.33 billion hits on Tencent's video streaming platform, according to Maoyan, a movie and TV site.
 Roast! differs in that, instead of a single annual special, it consists of annual seasons of 10 shows with a different celebrity victim – typically singers or actors – each week (season one contains 11 including a triple-length Chinese New Year special).
-Its offspring, web show Rock & Roast, has also become a hit in China, with 70 million viewers in its 2019 season a steady increase from 50 million from its prior season.
+A spin-off web show, Rock & Roast, has also become a hit in China, with 70 million viewers in its 2019 season, a steady increase from 50 million in its prior season.